ibm-cloud-docs/EventStreams/messagehub122.md

 ### Not currently planned

 - Bridges
+- REST messaging
-- REST messaging and MQ Light APIs
+- MQ Light APIs
+- A Lite or Standard plan.